nodogsplash/nodogsplash/docs/source/authentication.rst

 ***************************************

 Nodogsplash (NDS) can support external (to NDS) authentication.
 The BinVoucher process was derived to support this and has been called Forwarding Authentication.
-This is a non trivial function and although partially implemented in early versions, is not implemented in version 2, at the time of writing.
+This is a non trivial function and although partially implemented in early versions, is not implemented at all in version 2, at the time of writing.

 Fortunately, Forwarding Authentication can be done without any modification to the core NDS code and in a way that is compatible with all versions, pre v1 beta through to the current release of v2.

-The defacto industry standard Captive Portal Detection (CPD), present on almost all devices these days, invokes the NDS splash page with various parameters passed to it by NDS, including the client access token.
+The defacto industry standard Captive Portal Detection (CPD), present on almost all devices these days, invokes the NDS splash page with various parameters passed to the splash page by NDS, including the client access token.

 It is a simple matter to pass this token to an external Forwarding Authentication Service (FAS) by using a redirect in the splash page.